instructor-ai/instructor/docs/examples/planning-tasks.md

 !!! warning "No RAG"

     While we build the query plan in this example, we do not propose a method to actually answer the question.
-You can implement your own answer function that perhaps makes a retrival and calls openai for retrival augmented generation.
+You can implement your own answer function that perhaps makes a retrieval and calls openai for retrieval augmented generation.
 That step would also make use of function calls but goes beyond the scope of this example.

 ```python
 {